Deal sees Shropshire firm's criminal department acquired by Powys company

 Adrian Roberts, who was head of Lanyon Bowdler’s criminal department for more than 20 years, will remain working on a part-time basis over the coming year to ensure a smooth transition before his retirement.

 He said: “I hope this move will be welcomed by our clients because it enables us all to keep working together, albeit with a different name above the door.

-“All of the existing members of the criminal department are moving over as part of the transition, so in reality our clients should not really notice any difference - this agreement simply means we have more opportunities to assist more clients in the future, particularly following my retirement.
+“Existing members of the criminal department are moving over as part of the transition, so in reality our clients should not really notice any difference – this agreement simply means we have more opportunities to assist more clients in the future, particularly following my retirement.